Can vitamin supplements help maintain your vision?

 Vitamin supplements have no benefit

 Although vitamins are important for the body, a normal, balanced diet usually provides enough vitamins.
-So there is no reason to take dietary supplements to try to prevent or slow down cataracts.
+So there's no reason to take dietary supplements to try to prevent or slow down cataracts.
 The Cochrane researchers considered the results to be so clear that they see no need for further research in this area.

 Mathew MC, Ervin AM, Tao J, Davis RM.
 Antioxidant vitamin supplementation for preventing and slowing the progression of age-related cataract.
 Cochrane Database Syst Rev 2012; (6): CD004567.